Stacked glass payment cards with a peso symbol, sun rays motif, and Philippine flag

 Over PHP 8,000,00035%

-The PHP 250,000 annual exemption is significant.
-Many Filipino card users, particularly OFW family members whose primary income is remittances (not classified as Philippine-source employment income), may fall below this threshold.
-If your total taxable income (including crypto gains) stays under PHP 250,000, you pay zero tax.
+The PHP 250,000 annual exemption is meaningful.
+Many Filipino card users, especially OFW family members whose primary income is remittances (not classified as Philippine-source employment income), may fall below this threshold.
+If total taxable income including crypto gains stays under PHP 250,000, the likely liability is zero.

-Example: An OFW family member with no Philippine employment income receives USDC remittances and spends them via card.
-The disposal of USDC generates near-zero gains.
-Cashback received (say PHP 20,000/year in USDC at 2%) is taxable income but falls well under the PHP 250,000 exemption.
-Total tax: PHP 0.
+Example (OFW family recipient): An OFW family member with no Philippine employment income receives USDC remittances and spends them via card.
+The disposal of USDC generates near-zero gains given the stable peg.
+Cashback received (say PHP 15,000/year in USDC at 1.5% on remittance spending under KAST's $2,000/month cap) is likely treated as income but falls well under the PHP 250,000 exemption.
+Estimated tax: PHP 0.

-Example (taxable): A Manila professional earning PHP 600,000/year in salary spends appreciated BTC through a card, realizing PHP 100,000 in gains.
-The gain is added to their income, pushing total to PHP 700,000.
-The marginal rate on the gain is 20% = PHP 20,000 in tax.
+Example (Manila professional): A Manila professional earning PHP 600,000/year in salary spends appreciated BTC through a card, realising PHP 100,000 in gains.
+Conservative treatment adds the gain to income, pushing total to PHP 700,000.
+The marginal rate on the gain is 20%, giving approximately PHP 20,000 in tax.

 Cashback TypeTax When ReceivedTax When Spent/SoldTotal Burden

-Our Philippines tax breakdown confirms stablecoin funding is the clear winner for employed Filipinos above the PHP 250,000 exemption.
-For OFW families whose members have minimal or no Philippine employment income, the exemption often covers all card-related income anyway.
+Stablecoin funding is the cleaner default for employed Filipinos above the PHP 250,000 exemption.
+For OFW families whose recipients have minimal or no Philippine employment income, the exemption often covers all card-related income anyway.

 BIR enforcement: The BIR has focused on exchange-level compliance rather than individual card transaction tracking.
-However, BIR has signaled increasing attention to crypto income, and maintaining records protects you against future enforcement.
-The annual Income Tax Return (ITR, BIR Form 1700/1701) should include crypto income.
+Enforcement attention on crypto is increasing, and keeping acquisition-cost records is prudent.
+The annual Income Tax Return (BIR Form 1700 for employed, 1701 for self-employed or mixed income) should include any declarable crypto income.
+For anything above the exemption, talk to a qualified Philippine tax advisor given the framework's lack of settled crypto-specific rules.

 How to Apply from Philippines

-Philippine crypto card applications require any of the following primary IDs: PhilID (Philippine Identification System/PhilSys card, the newest national ID rolled out since 2020), UMID (Unified Multi-Purpose ID), Philippine passport, driver's license (LTO-issued), PRC ID (Professional Regulation Commission, for licensed professionals), voter's ID (COMELEC), or NBI Clearance (National Bureau of Investigation).
+Philippine crypto card applications require any of the following primary IDs: PhilID (Philippine Identification System/PhilSys card, now at 80M+ registered since rollout began in 2020), UMID (Unified Multi-Purpose ID), Philippine passport, driver's license (LTO-issued), PRC ID (Professional Regulation Commission, for licensed professionals), voter's ID (COMELEC), or NBI Clearance (National Bureau of Investigation).

-A TIN (Tax Identification Number) from BIR may be required by some issuers.
+A TIN (Tax Identification Number) from the BIR is typically required for VASP registration and may be requested by some card issuers.

-Proof of Philippine address via utility bill (Meralco for electricity in Luzon, VECO/MECO in Visayas/Mindanao, Manila Water/Maynilad for water), bank statement (BDO, BPI, Metrobank, Landbank, UnionBank), or barangay certificate (cedula ng barangay) - the barangay clearance is unique to the Philippines and widely accepted as address verification.
+Proof of Philippine address via utility bill (Meralco for electricity in Luzon, VECO/MECO in Visayas/Mindanao, Manila Water or Maynilad for water), bank statement (BDO, BPI, Metrobank, LandBank, UnionBank, GoTyme, Maya), or barangay certificate (cedula ng barangay).
+The barangay clearance is unique to the Philippines and widely accepted as address verification.

 Physical cards ship to Philippine addresses within 7-14 business days via PhilPost or private courier (LBC Express, J&T Express, Ninja Van).
-Metro Manila delivery is fastest (5-7 days).
-Provincial addresses may take longer, particularly in Visayas and Mindanao.
-Virtual cards are available immediately for Apple Pay and Google Pay use - Apple Pay works at select SM and Ayala group merchants, while Google Pay adoption is growing.
+Metro Manila delivery is fastest at 5-7 days.
+Provincial addresses may take longer, especially in Visayas and Mindanao.
+Virtual cards are available immediately for Apple Pay and Google Pay use where supported (Google Pay since November 2025, Apple Pay not yet officially listed by Apple for the Philippines).

 Spending Tips for Philippines